-Empowering local villages to plant + protect mangrove ecosystems
+Empowering local villages to plant + protect mangrove ecosystems.

-Working with local communities, the impacted areas are regenerated by planting and protecting native mangroves species – in alignment with the UNEP / Guidelines on MangroveEcosystem Restoration for theWestern Indian Ocean Region.
+Working with local communities to provide jobs, the impacted areas are regenerated by planting and protecting native mangroves species – in alignment with the UNEP / Guidelines on MangroveEcosystem Restoration for theWestern Indian Ocean Region.

-SeaTrees has partnered COBEC (Community Based Environmental Conservation), a community-based organization founded in 2005 in Kenya – focused on local "grass-roots" ocean conservation efforts.
+SeaTrees has partnered with COBEC (Community Based Environmental Conservation), a community-based organization founded in 2005 in Kenya – focused on local "grass-roots" ocean conservation efforts.

 COBEC works with local villages to strategically replant mangroves in deforested areas.

-More than 200 people are being employed to restore the mangrove forests.
+More than 350 people are being employed to restore the mangrove forests.